el1ng/homepwn/homebreakout/README.md

 DigiKey: WM22868-ND
 Mouser: 538-15167-0236

 You can also get a same side connector and solder the FCI connector reversed.
+I recommend getting one opposite side and one same side in case you accidentally flip one of the FFC connectors.
 You will need 4 M2 machine screws.
 3mm to 5mm screws work well.

 # Installation

 Pogo pins face down, SLW85 connector goes up.
 The cutouts in the PCB are to help make sure the pogo pin alignment is correct.